ivopauly/ivopauly/README.md

 ## Hey there <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-Freelance developer who likes to build cross-platform apps for iOS, Android and the Web.
+Freelance full stack developer who likes to build cross-platform apps for iOS, Android and the Web.
 Mostly likes to manage these apps in the cloud by GCP or AWS or Azure tooling.
-Acts as full-stack/frontend/backend JavaScript, Node.js, PHP, .NET, Go, Dart or Flutter developer... :rocket:
+Acts as full stack/frontend/backend JavaScript, Node.js, PHP, Java developer... :rocket:

-Call it how you want but the main focus is JavaScript, just like to do some coding related work.
+Call it how you want but, just like to do some coding related work.

 "You will always harvest what you code…"